Top 7 Most Common Flatmate Problems Solved

-Whether you’re sharing a house, a flat or even a room, living with someone you barely know is very likely to cause some problems.
+Whether you’re sharing a house, a flat or even a room, living with someone you barely know in your student accommodation is very likely to cause some problems.
 Most of the time these problems are simply misunderstandings, but there are often episodes in universities throughout the nation where the issues are a bit bigger then trying to get everyone to respect your rule about the toilet seat.
 To help you navigate the minefield that is shared living, we’re listing the most common flatmate problems and offering our best advice on how to get by.

 1. Cleaning and chores